 WATER ~ A HUMAN RIGHT

 Water is a human right recognized by the member states of the United Nations General Assembly and Human Rights Council which established the mandate to assist governments and stakeholders, including corporations, to respect, protect, and fulfill the human right to water.
 The Sisters of St. Francis of Philadelphia work with numerous companies to ensure that there are policies in place that uphold the human right to water.
+Progress is slow.

-CONTRACT SUPPLIERS/VENDOR STANDARDS/ETHICAL RECRUITMENT
+CONTRACT SUPPLIERS/VENDOR STANDARDS/ETHICAL RECRUITMENT/TRAFFICKING

 ACCESS TO CAPITAL